David Hare (playwright): 2010s

 In 2016, Hare wrote the screenplay for Denial based on Deborah Lipstadt's History on Trial: My Day in Court with a Holocaust Denier.
 The film starred Tom Wilkinson, Rachel Weisz, and Timothy Spall.
 The film dramatises the Irving v Penguin Books Ltd case, in which Lipstadt, a Holocaust scholar, was sued by Holocaust denier David Irving for libel.
 The film premiered at the Toronto International Film Festival to positive reviews.
 It later received the BAFTA Award for Outstanding British Film nomination.

 In 2018, Hare wrote his first limited series, Collateral, starring Carey Mulligan, Billie Piper, John Simm, Nicola Walker and Nathaniel Martello-White.
 Over four parts it told a state-of-the-nation story revolving around the murder of a pizza delivery driver, and its implications through the wider community.
 Hare wrote in an introduction for a BBC press release that the TV series was about, '...the third great challenge - the waves of migration prompted by war, poverty and fresh persecution...'.
 It was broadcast in February 2018.

 Also in 2018 he wrote another state-of-the-nation play - this time about the Labour party in the late 2010s, with the title I'm Not Running, about a local politician being faced with an impossible choice.
 It premiered in October 2018 at the National Theatre - his seventeenth play to premiere there.

 His eighteenth was Peter Gynt, after Ibsen.
 It was a modern reimagining, set in highly realistic forests to grand banqueting halls, amongst other settings.
 The three-and-a-half hour long play, directed by Jonathan Kent, earned itself, amongst multitudinous other reviews, four stars in The Guardian for being a, according to Michael Billington, 'sharp satire on contemporary mores'.

-Ralph Fiennes directed Hare's screenplay about Russian ballet dancer Rudolf Nureyev in The White Crow, which premiered in 2019, based off Rudolf Nureyev: A Life by Julie Kavanaugh.
+Ralph Fiennes directed Hare's screenplay about Russian ballet dancer Rudolf Nureyev in The White Crow, which premiered in 2019, based on Rudolf Nureyev: A Life by Julie Kavanaugh.